John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Acceptance Criteria**

-* Method in Expenses allows for the addition of a new Expense to the database table.
+* Method in Events allows for the addition of a new Event to the database table.
-* All Expense object information should be stored in the database directly and not in memory.
+* All Event object information should be stored in the database directly and not in memory.
 * Date specified as a DateTime object
 * Tests updated/added

-### Update expense
+### Update event

 As a user of the Calendar API,
-I am able to update an expense in the database so I can change it in a scalable, maintainable manner.
+I am able to update an event in the database so I can change it in a scalable, maintainable manner.

 **Assumptions**